Edwin387/ticket-lifecycle/README.md

 <h3>10.)
 Create a Final Ticket as End-Users</h3>

 - **Scenario 3:** Create a ticket as an end-user with the following details:
-- **Subject:** "CFO's laptop will no longer turn on"
+- **Subject:** "Applications Malfunctioning"
-- **Details:** Describe the issue briefly (e.g., "The CFO's laptop is not powering on, and it needs urgent attention.")
+- **Details:** Describe the issue briefly (e.g., "Employees report applications malfunctioning on their computers, it needs urgent attention.")

 ![image](https://github.com/Edwin387/ticket-lifecycle/blob/main/Shot%2053.PNG?raw=true)